DaveCTurner/davecturner.github.io/_posts/2025-12-02-tcp-retries2.md

 I don't think I've ever encountered a situation where waiting for ≥15 minutes in case a message is finally delivered and acknowledged is the right thing to do.

 If you instead set `tcp_retries2=5` then the system will report failure to deliver a message after a little under 13s, allowing for much more prompt corrective action.
 This will only happen if the connection in question failed to deliver 6 packets in a row which is incredibly unlikely to happen naturally.
 Assuming random and independent packet loss due to congestion etc. of 1%, the loss of 6 packets in a row would have probability 0.0000000001%.
-Put differently, if you find you are getting connection timeouts with `tcp_retries2=5` then the packet loss is almost certainly non-random, and therefore something you can investigate and fix.
+Put differently, if you find you are getting connection timeouts with `tcp_retries2=5` then the packet loss is almost certainly non-random, and therefore something deserving of investigation and a remedy.

 ### Linux ≥6.15